posterkit/posterkit-sandbox/doc/typesetting.rst

 how it works in contemporary browsers and how PosterKit tries to cope with the quirks attached.
 Here be dragons.

+It is all about the goal to enable browsers to render arbitrary text content in a robust manner by being able to confidently apply different autolayout mechanisms.

 ************
 Introduction